OSUBlaserlab/blaseRtools/docs/index.md

 ## Function Modules

-All functions are documented.
-Vignettes describing useage are noted where available.
+All functions are documented and have help pages which can be reviewed after installation.
+Tutorials describing typical use-cases for each module of functions are linked when available.

 * [scRNA-seq]({{ site.baseurl }}{% link pages/scRNAseq.html %})
     * bb_align